 I. Pet Shop Boys – “West End Girls”

 II.
 A-Ha – “Take On Me” Continue reading “25 Music Hits from the 1980s”

 Neil Sedaka (1939-), an American singer, composer and producer, is 80 years old today.
 He is a writer or co-writer of more than 500 songs, and was also a popular singer with some serious hits under his belt.
-In 1972, Sedaka co-wrote with Phil Cody a beautiful song Solitaire, and it was later famously performed by The Carpenters.
-The audio below is the performance by Mark Lanegan, an alternative rock artist who I consider to be rather underrated (see the greatest cover of the song Man in the Long Black Coat).
+In 1972, Sedaka co-wrote with Phil Cody beautiful song Solitaire, and it was later famously performed by The Carpenters.
+The audio below is the performance by Mark Lanegan, an alternative rock artist who I consider to be much underrated (see the greatest cover of the song Man in the Long Black Coat).
 Lanegan’s album Imitations is composed of song covers that he heard when growing up at his parents’ home.